 Badger is a small rural hamlet, just outside of Shropshire.
 It has a population of just 140 people, facilities are basic and so parking is sparse.
 We parked on a grass verge, just by the footpath signs to the Dingle on Badger Lane.
 OS Grid Ref: SO 76774 99496.
 The best postcode I can find is WV6 7JX, which gets you to Badger.
 Follow Badger Lane until you see the small sign for the village, and park opposite.
 You will see the footpath signposts on either side of the road.
 Take the footpath on the opposite side of the Badger sign to get down to the Dingle.

 Straight away you should hear water rushing.
 The trail leads down and into the woodland.
 To your right, hunt out the opening in the trees.
-I’m not sure what it is, but it’s very eerie!
-A blackness greets you, blocked off for any deeper access, but it looks like it may have been a well.
+A blackness greets you, blocked off for any deeper access.
 Shining our phone torches did nothing to light up what was down there.
 I’ll let your imagination run away with you!
 This is, I believe, an ice house, which housed ice formed by the brook.
 It kept ice cold for months, long after the brook had defrosted.

 A 2 mile walk leads around the pools.
 A little overgrown now, but accessible and interesting.
 A folly called the rotunda sits by the upper pool, sadly a little run down, but nice enough to take a break.
 See if you can spot the ‘Bird House’ too, sitting in the trees.